 Revenue from rendering services is recognised as the services are rendered, including where they are based on contractual daily rates for providing messing services which include catering services.

-Revenue from services is recognised over time as the customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs.
+Revenue from services is recognised over time as the customer simultaneously receives and consumes the benefits as the Group performs.